DerickEddington/signals_receipts/README.md

 is not done, i.e. for when async-signal handlers are used.

-This crate exposes as public some of its mechanisms, in case they're useful for you to customize your approach to be somewhat different than this crate's premade approach.
+This crate exposes as public some of its mechanisms, in case they're useful for you to customize your use to be somewhat different than this crate's `premade` macro's choices.

 # Alternative